Powered by .id (informed decisions) for Central Coast NSW

 .id community is an evidence base for over 250 local government areas in Australia and New Zealand, helping you make informed decisions.LEARN MORE ABOUT .id

-In 2016, the dominant household type in the Central Coast Council area was 'Couple families with dependents', and by 2026 the largest forecast increase is expected in 'Couples without dependents'.
+In 2016, the dominant household type in Central Coast NSW was 'Couple families with dependents', and by 2026 the largest forecast increase is expected in 'Couples without dependents'.

 |Forecast household types|

-In 2016, the dominant household type in the Central Coast Council area was Couple families with dependents, which accounted for 28.5% of all households.
+In 2016, the dominant household type in Central Coast NSW was Couple families with dependents, which accounted for 28.5% of all households.

 The largest increase between 2016 and 2026 is forecast to be in Couples without dependents, which will increase by 6,688 households and account for 29.7% of all households.

 In contrast Group households is forecast to increase by 327 households, to comprise 2.6% of all households in 2026, compared to 2.7% in 2016.

 DISCLAIMER: While all due care has been taken to ensure that the content of this website is accurate and current, there may be errors or omissions in it and no legal responsibility is accepted for the information and opinions in this website.

 The copyright in the way .id has modified, transformed or reconfigured the Stats NZ Data as published on this website remains the property of .id.
 Stats NZ Data can be accessed on the Statistics New Zealand website at www.stats.govt.nz.
 Unless otherwise specified, content that Stats NZ produce is licensed under the Creative Commons Attribution 4.0 International licence.
 For further information see https://www.stats.govt.nz/about-us/copyright/.